⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Hong Kong Transport Operations

-Domestic and cross-boundary railway passenger and related services.
+Revenue from domestic and cross-boundary railway passenger services.

 Hong Kong Property Development